pdf-raku/PDF-Grammar-raku/README.md

 PDF-Grammar-Simple
 ==================

-Sample PDF Grammar for parsing non-linearized PDF's (perl6)

-This is under construction as an example perl Grammar for tokenizing simple PDF documents.
+PDF::Grammar::PDF is an experimental perl6 Grammar for parsing non-linearized PDF documents.

+This is a proof of concept to see if a grammer can be reasonbly constructed to tokenize real-world PDF documents.
+It has so far been tested against a limited sample of PDF documents.
+Further more it has so far been built and tested against Rakudo Star 2012-11.

-This has been thrown together over the last few days using Rakudo Star 2012-11.
-The tokens and capturing rules that comprise the grammar will most likely change.
+If this gammar survives at all; the tokens and capturing rules that comprise it will most likely change significantly.

-So far it has only been tested a against a very limited number of PDF documents.
-It starts to creak and groan when processing PDFs over about 200K in size.

 Works best with PDFs up to 1.5.
 May work for high versions if they haven't been linearized (Web Optimized).